The Fargo Walk of Fame

 In the early 20th century, Cass County faced challenges such as drought, economic downturns, and the impact of World War I. However, the county managed to weather these challenges and continued to develop.
 Today, Cass County is the most populous county in North Dakota and remains a major center for agriculture, as well as a hub for education, healthcare, and industry.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cass County, North Dakota.
+This timeline provides a concise overview of the key events in the history of Cass County, North Dakota.

 • 1804: Lewis and Clark expedition explores the area of present-day Cass County